sparkalow/craft-activecampaign-forms/README.md

  {{ craft.acforms.renderForm(entry.yourFieldHandle) | raw }}
 ```

 This will render the form using ActiveCampaign's "Simple Embed" markup.
+This is essentially the same as copy/pasting the embed snippet.